starrjulie/housing-nz/README.md

 http://newsable.nz/

 Newsable is participating in a teaching project at AUT's Co-Lab in the second semester of 2016.
-Students will focus on a housing-related theme and explore ways to share complex information with a target audience using whatever formats and tools they like.
+Students will explore ways to share complex information with a target audience using whatever formats and tools they like.